 If you feel strongly about a controversial issue, you may wish to consider asking someone else to chair the meeting for that agenda item.
-A chairperson should remain neutral – or at least behave in a way that gives all views a fair hearing – during discussion of controversial issues.
+A chairperson should remain neutral – or at least behave in a way that gives all views a fair hearing – during a discussion of controversial issues.

-If a meeting is held to discuss a draft report, do avoid writing text by committee during the meeting.
+If a meeting is held to discuss a draft report, do avoid writing text by the committee during the meeting.
 Ask the report author to note any comments made during the meeting, to revise the text as appropriate, and to circulate a revised version by email.

-You may wish to set a deadline for other people to send comments to the author, so that people have a chance to raise things they only spot after the meeting.
+You may wish to set a deadline for other people to send comments to the author so that people have a chance to raise things they only spot after the meeting.
 This also reduces the chance of them complaining about the report at a later date.